ISG-ICS/cloudberry/README.md

 ```

 ### Run TwitterMap demo
-TwitterMap demo is a demonstration application that shows how front-end services communicate with Cloudberry.
+TwitterMap is a demonstration application that shows how front-end services communicate with Cloudberry.
-You can run the following command in a separate command line windown
+You can run the following command in a separate command line window.
 ```
  sbt "project twittermap" "run 9001"
 ```